polterguy/polterguy.github.io/index.md

 Magic Cloud, or Magic for short, is a backend software development platform that creates most of your code _"automagically"_, by leveraging meta programming, declarative programming, artificial intelligence, low-code, and no-code software development automation.
 This allows you to focus on creative tasks, while having the machine create the boring parts.
 Magic comes in two flavors.

+* Single Server Enterprise License
-* Enterprise Version
+* Kubernetes Cluster Enterprise License
-* Open Source Community Edition

-The open source community edition is no longer actively maintained, and should be considered legacy.
-It's still available, but it will not have bug fixes, security patches, or any future changes, and I doubt you can make it worksince it relies upon 42 projects that have been made private.
+**Notice** - The open source community edition is no longer actively maintained, and should be considered legacy.
+It's still available, but it will not have bug fixes, security patches, or any future changes, and I doubt you can make it work since it relies upon 42 projects that have been made private.
+The Enterprise Version comes with professional support in two different price ranges.

-The Enterprise Version is closed source and contains everything the community edition contains, in addition to a lot of additional things.
-The Enterprise Version comes with professional support and comes in two prices.

 * Single Server License at $5,000 per month
 * Kubernetes Cluster License for $20,000 per month